visionkraftconsulting/financials/frontend/README.md

 > **Super Admin Access:** Users with the `Super Admin` role are automatically treated as subscribed (status `active`) and have full access to all features without a Stripe subscription.

+> **Menu Initialization:** While fetching subscription status for an authenticated user, a loading spinner appears in the navigation bar to indicate menu items are loading.
+> **Feature Previews:** On the Subscription page, unsubscribed users will see sample previews of premium features (Investments, Wallets, Portfolio, etc.), including high yield ETFs with sample yields, to entice starting a free trial.

 ## Admin Subscription Prompt

 Admins and Super Admins can now send a subscription prompt email to any user from the Manage Subscriptions page.
 This emails a link to start the 7-day free trial.

+## Admin User Management

+Super Admins can now edit user details (email, name, phone, country, role) directly in the Manage Users page.
+Click "Edit" next to a user, modify the fields, and click "Save".

 ## Available Scripts